purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 	len($x)
 }
 $in1 = ["a", "bb", "ccc",]
-# NOTE: a future version of mgmt may rename iter.map to list.iter (list package)
+# NOTE: a future version of mgmt may rename iter.map to list.iter (list module)
 $out1 = iter.map($in1, $fn)	# takes a lambda, and is implemented as a core lib!

 print "example" {